dusk-network/node-installer/README.md

 ## 🔑 Pre-Installation Setup

-To securely manager your node, it's highly recommend to use a dedicated non-root user (e.g., `duskadmin`).
+To securely manage your node, it's highly recommended to use a dedicated non-root user (e.g., `duskadmin`).
 Before running the Node Installer, ensure you have set up a dedicated user for managing your node and configured SSH access.
 This user should be part of the `dusk` group to access node files and configurations.

 ### Step 1: Create a Dedicated Group & User